Scott Haase | VP & Pitching Coordinator

 Scott Haase (BA, AFAA/NASM-PFT) is the Vice President, Co-Head of Player Development and Pitching Coordinator for the Indiana Twins.
-He is also a Health Coach and AFAA Personal Fitness Trainer at Community Health Network of Central Indiana where he worked with the front office staff the AAA Indianapolis Indians from 2015-19.
+He is also a Health Coach and AFAA Personal Fitness Trainer at Community Health Network of Central Indiana.
 He currently lives on the south side of Indianapolis with his wife Lora and son Max.

 Over the years, Scott has developed relationships across the country inside the game of baseball at the professional, college, and private levels across the country, some of which came on our ITTV YouTube and Podcast interview show.
 In 2019-20 he was afforded the opportunity to be a candidate with the New York Mets for their Assistant Pitching Coordinator role, flying out to San Diego for the Winter Meetings.
 Because of his network, he was fortunate to be able to reach out to over 20 different colleagues with experience at the MLB/MiLB level.

 As of 2021, Scott played a major role in achieving “Certified Facility” status with Rapsodo, becoming one of only 2 facilities in the state that are certified.

 In 2019 Scott flew to Phoenix, AZ for the first-ever class of the OnBaseU Pitching Certification to become certified in assessing pitchers physically and mechanically.
 Scott was the first recipient of the OnBaseU Pitching Certification in the state of Indiana and is still one of less than 10 total in the state.